Auto Accident Attorney in Bloomfield, New Jersey

 Personal Injury Protection

-New Jersey car insurance policies include a form of no-fault coverage that is often referred to as Personal Injury Protection (PIP).
-This exists to cover the immediate medical expenses and lost wages of the driver and any passengers who were in the car at the time of the accident, regardless of who was at fault.
+New Jersey car insurance policies include a form of no-fault coverage called Personal Injury Protection (PIP).
+This exists to cover the immediate medical expenses and lost wages of a driver and any passengers involved in a car accident, regardless of who was at fault.
 It is important to note that the state of New Jersey does not extend PIP coverage to motorcyclists.
-Those who have “limitation on lawsuit” insurance may only pursue compensation for pain and suffering if their injury is considered permanent and serious.
-This includes injuries that resulted in one or more of the following:
+Those who have “limitation on lawsuit” insurance may only pursue compensation for pain and suffering if their injury is considered permanent and serious, such as injuries that resulted in one or more of the following:

 - Loss of a fetus